Skip to main content

 Note: This assumes @uimatch/cli is already installed (globally or as a dev dependency).

-npx uimatch compare \
+npx @uimatch/cli compare \

 figma=<FIGMA_REFERENCE> \